-The Luis J. Rodriguez Story--the Poet Laureate of Los Angeles
+The Luis J. Rodriguez Story--From Troubled Youth to the Poet Laureate of Los Angeles

-By the year 2000, Luis J. Rodriguez was given the Dine name of Naayee' Neezghanii on the Navajo Nation not long after Anthony Lee, a medicine man, and his wife Delores spiritually adopted Luis’s wife, Trini, and consequently the whole family.
+By the year 2000, Luis J. Rodriguez was given the Dine name of Naayee' Neezghanii on the Navajo Nation around two years after Anthony Lee, a medicine man, and his wife Delores spiritually adopted Luis’s wife, Trini--and consequently the whole family.
 The name means “Monster Slayer” and can represent one who has overcome many obstacles.
 Luis has been involved in indigenous healing practices from across the U.S. and the continent since 1995.
-He’s also a student of Mexika (so-called Aztec) and Mayan cosmologies and has a Mexika name of Xikome Tochtli (Seven Rabbit) given to him in the mid-1990s by his teacher, Macuiltochtli, based on the Tonalmatl—the Mexika Calendar.
+He’s also a student of Mexika (so-called Aztec) and Mayan cosmologies and was given the Mexika name of Xikome Tochtli (Seven Rabbit) in the mid-1990s by his teacher, Macuiltochtli, based on the Tonalpohualli—the Mexika ritual calendar, "the count of days."
+In August of 2018, he was given another Mexika name for the next 13 years of his life: Mixcoatl Itztlacuiloh (Cloud Serpent/Obsidian Blade).

-His other teachers include: Tlacaelel of Mexico, Julio Revolorio of Guatemala, Tascara of Mexico, Ed Young Man Afraid of His Horses of Pine Ridge, John C. Smith of the Dine (Navajo), and a couple of teachers among the Quechua in Peru.
-Tlacaelel, Macuiltochtli, John C. Smith, and Ed Young Man Afraid of His Horses are now with the ancestors.
+His other teachers include: Tlacaelel of Mexico, Julio Revolorio of Guatemala, Tekpaltzin and Xochimeh (Frank and Louise Blazquez) of the Kalpulli Yetlenazi of Chicago, Tascara of Mexico, Ed Young Man Afraid of His Horses of Pine Ridge Reservation, John Chee Smith of the Dine (Navajo) Reservation, Huitzi and Meztli of the Kalpulli Tlaque Nahuaque of Pacoima, CA, and a couple of teachers among the Quechua in Peru, including Panduro Edilson.
+Tlacaelel, Macuiltochtli, John Chee Smith, Ed Young Man Afraid of His Horses, and Panduro Edilson are now with the ancestors.

-Luis’ has faced many obstacles: In 1993, he became clean and sober after seven years of drug use and 20 years of alcohol abuse—having gone through three wives, two live-in girlfriends, other relationships, and many jobs.
+Luis has faced many obstacles: In 1993, he became clean and sober after seven years of drug use and 20 years of alcohol abuse—having gone through three wives, two live-in girlfriends, other relationships, and many jobs.
 In the early 1980s, a right-wing editor of a daily newspaper blocked Luis from working in southern California newspapers, but this never deterred him from continuing to write for publications, books, and other media.
-His oldest son Ramiro had been sentenced to 28 years in the Illinois state prison system for three counts of attempted murder, but after a total of fifteen years with three separate convictions Ramiro is now free, no longer involved in gangs or drugs, and has worked in gang prevention/intervention in Chicago.
-In 2014, he's moved to L.A.'s San Fernando Valley where he does Mexika (Aztec) dance, mentors youth, works, and is trying to finish a university program.
+In 1997 his oldest son Ramiro had been sentenced to 28 years in the Illinois state prison system for three counts of attempted murder; after 13-and-a-half years, with good time, Ramiro is now free, no longer involved in gangs, crime, or drugs.
+Ramiro was released in 2010 and has worked in gang prevention/intervention in Chicago.
+In 2014, he moved to L.A.'s San Fernando Valley where he does Mexika (Aztec) dance, mentors youth, and works in industry.

-Luis is now happily married to the former Maria Trinidad Cardenas (Trini), a father of three sons (Ramiro, Ruben, and Luis) and a daughter (Andrea), and the grandfather of five (Ricardo, Anastasia, Amanda, Catalina, and Jack Carlos).
-In early 2014, he became a great-grandfather to Xavier; in mid-2015 great-grandfather to Jayyda Marie; and in 2016 to Andre.
-Since October of 2011 Trini and Luis have lived with a Chihuahua/Terrier mix named Chula; about a year later they took responsibility for his son Ruben’s cat Prudence (who now has a new cat to hang with, Albina, both now with Ruben and his girlfriend, Britania).
+Luis is happily married for more than 30 years to the former Maria Trinidad Cardenas (Trini).
+Trini now also has the Mexika name of Tlazhoteotl (one who heals and regenerates what has been discarded).
+He's the father of three sons (Ramiro, Ruben, and Luis) and a daughter (Andrea), and the grandfather of five (Ricardo, Anastasia, Amanda, Catalina, and Jack Carlos).
+In early 2014, he first became a great-grandfather with the birth of Xavier; in mid-2015 a great-granddaughter was born, Jayyda Marie; another great-grandson, Andre, arrived in 2016; and then Liliana in 2018.
+Since October of 2011 Trini and Luis have lived with a Chihuahua/Terrier mix named Chula.

 Born on the Border

 Luis’s earthly journey began in 1954 when he was born on the border—El Paso, Texas to be exact, although his family resided in Ciudad Juarez, Chihuahua, Mexico at the time.
-He has deep roots in the Chihuahua desert (which covers part of northern Mexico and southwest United States) with ties to the Raramuri tribe through his mother—and Spanish, Nahuatl-speaking peoples, and African ties through his father, who was from Guerrero, Mexico.
+He has deep roots in the Chihuahua desert (which covers parts of northern Mexico and southwest United States) with ties to the Raramuri people through his mother—and Spanish, Nahuatl-speaking peoples, and African ties through his father, who was from Guerrero, Mexico.
+When his mother crossed the International Bridge from Ciudad Juarez to El Paso so Luis could be born, she went from "our land to our land."

 At age two Luis moved to Watts, where the family lived in poverty and faced racial and social class discrimination along with his African American and Mexican neighbors.
-Despite a short stint in Reseda CA as the only Mexican family on the block, and facing more racially based attacks, the family ended up in the San Gabriel Valley (once living in the unincorporated community of South San Gabriel, former migrant area that at the time was one of the poorest neighborhoods in L.A.
-County).
+Despite a short stint in Reseda CA as the only Mexican family on the block, and facing more racially based attacks, the family ended up in the San Gabriel Valley.
+They once lived in the unincorporated community of South San Gabriel, a mostly Mexican migrant area that at the time was one of the poorest neighborhoods in L.A.
+County.

-Although Luis had hard-working and law-abiding parents, he fell through the cracks into an intense street life – stealing from stores at age seven; at nine getting jumped by two local boys who fractured his jaw (causing his chin to jut out and where only three of his teeth meet); and losing a friend who fell through a skylight after they had broken into an elementary school when he was 10 (later that year Luis suffered a ruptured intestine sac that caused him to be hospitalized).
+Although Luis had hard-working and law-abiding parents, he fell through the cracks into an intense street life.
+This included stealing from stores at age seven; at nine getting jumped by two local boys who fractured his jaw (causing his chin to jut out and where only three of his teeth meet); and losing a friend who fell through a skylight after they had broken into an elementary school when he was 10.
+Later that year Luis also suffered a ruptured intestine sac that forced him to be hospitalized or risk death.
 At 11, he joined his first street gang.
 By 12, he indulged in drugs and drinking, including sniffing toxic sprays, dropping illicit pills, LSD, and heroin.
 At 13, police started to detain Luis for stealing and fighting.
 At that age, his family moved to the City of San Gabriel after his father bought a house when he procured a laboratory custodian job 40 miles away at Pierce College, Woodland Hills CA. But Luis remained tied to South San Gabriel’s barrio gang, Las Lomas.

-At 15 he was thrown out of two high schools for fighting, and ended up at a high school near his father’s job, from which he dropped out.
-That same year his parents kicked him out of the house, forcing him to live in the streets of downtown L.A. for a few weeks until he was allowed to move into a small cell-like garage room with no running water or heat until age 18.
+At 15 Luis was thrown out of two high schools for fighting, and ended up at a high school near his father’s job, from which he dropped out.
+That same year his parents kicked him out of the house, forcing him to live in the streets of downtown L.A. for a few weeks.
+He slept along the Los Angeles River, in abandoned cars, shuttered warehouses, church pews, sidewalks, armed with a .22 handgun for protection and to mug people.
+His only refuge was downtown's Central Library, where Luis savored book after book.
+Before the end of that summer, and going against his parent's wishes, Luis nonetheless moved into a small cell-like garage room with no running water or heat until age 18.

 At 15 Luis also got beaten into the hard-core clique of Las Lomas.
 At 16, Luis was placed on murderer’s row of the old Hall of Justice Jail in downtown Los Angeles for taking part in the Chicano Moratorium against the Vietnam War.
-He had a cell next to Charles Manson.
-Sheriff’s deputies threatened him and four other “cholo” gangsters with charges linked to the murders of three people in the disturbances, although this was not pursued and Luis was released.
+While hundreds of people were released within hours from the ensuing "East L.A. riot," Luis was held for several days in a cell next to Charles Manson.
+Sheriff’s deputies threatened him and four other “cholo” gangsters with charges linked to the murders of three people in the disturbances, although the charges were never pursued and Luis was eventually released.
 A year later, he was arrested for “assault with intent to commit murder” in the shooting of four people, but was released when his homies scared all the witnesses.
-By 18 Luis faced a minimum of six years for “fighting” with sheriff’s deputies and was being held in the Los Angeles County Jail, now the largest jail system in the United States.
+By 18 Luis faced a minimum of six years for “fighting” with sheriff’s deputies who in fact were beating on a handcuffed young woman on the parking lot of an after-hours club.
+Doing a "non-gangster" thing, Luis tried to intervene; deputies in turn jumped on him.
+He inadvertently struck one of the deputies with his feet when they pulled him down and then faced serious charges of assaulting police officers.
+He was beaten while taken to the Norwalk Sheriff's Substation, then held in the Los Angeles County Jail, now the largest jail system in the United States.
 By then he had no family visits, no close friends (twenty five of his friends had been killed by gang warfare, drug overdoses, robbery attempts, police shootings, and suicide), and he was hooked on heroin.

 Healing as a Revolutionary Act